 Join us at No One Writes To The Colonel, meet the author, network and celebrate new work!

 Toronto Lit Up is a three year initiative, spearheaded by the Toronto Arts Council and IFOA, designed to spotlight Toronto’s writers and empower local artists with career-building opportunities.

-CLAIRE CAMERON grew up in Toronto and studied at Queen's University.
-She led canoe trips in Algonquin Park and worked as an instructor for Outward Bound, teaching mountaineering, climbing and white-water rafting in Oregon.
-She lived in San Francisco and London, UK, until moving back to Toronto, where she now lives with her husband and two sons.
+Claire Cameron grew up in Toronto and studied at Queen’s University.
+She lived in San Francisco and London, UK before moving back to Toronto, where she now lives with her husband and two sons.
 Her writing has appeared in The New York Times, The Globe and Mail, Los Angeles Review of Books and The Rumpus.
 She is a staff writer at The Millions.
-Her first novel, The Line Painter, won the Northern Lit Award from the Ontario Library Service and was nominated for an Arthur Ellis Crime Writing Award for Best First Novel.
-Her second novel, The Bear, was a #1 national bestseller and was longlisted for the Baileys Women's Prize for Fiction.
-Her latest novel, The Last Neanderthal, is now a national bestseller.
-Photo Credit: David Kerr
+The Line Painter won the Northern Lit Award from the Ontario Library Service and was nominated for an Arthur Ellis Crime Writing Award for Best First Novel.
+The Bear was a #1 national bestseller and was longlisted for the Baileys Women’s Prize for Fiction.
+The Last Neanderthal is now a national bestseller.